AriesMaster/Brightside-Dental-Care-System-ASP.NET-FullStack/README.md

 1. In **Solution Explorer**, right-click the homepage form and set it as the start page.
 2. Change the browser to **Brave** under IIS Express settings.
 3. Build the solution and run the project using IIS Express.

+### **Step 4: Database Setup**
+1. The database is hosted on **Azure SQL Database**.
+2. Update the connection string in the `Web.config` file to connect to the Azure SQL Database.
+3. Run the provided SQL scripts to create and populate the necessary tables.

 ---